This is Part 5 of my series for SLPs on Childhood Apraxia of Speech: Let’s Talk!

 * Block Practice is practicing each word in a block of many repetitions.
-For instance, practice “me” 50 times, them “mine” 50 times, then “up” 50 times.
-You get better performance on trained words, but less generalization.
-A “modified” block may look like 50 reps on “me”, 50 reps on “mine” 20 reps on “up”.
+For instance, practice “me” 50 times, then “mine” 50 times, then “up” 50 times.
+You’ll get better performance on trained words, but less generalization.
+A “modified” block may look like 50 repetitions on “me”, 50 reps on “mine” and 20 reps on “up”.

 * Random Practice is taking those same words and mixing them up randomly.
 Say “mine” then “me” then “up”.
 This yields better motor learning, but slow progress.